Monodromy of stratified braid groups, II: Framed braid groups

 \begin{lemma} Let $\psi: \cA_\kappa \to \Z$ be a relative winding number function, and let $\{\alpha_1, \dots, \alpha_n\}$ be a root marking of $\C_\kappa$.
 Then $\psi$ is uniquely specified by the vector

-and conversely, any $v \in \Z^n$ arises in this way via some relative winding number function. \end{lemma} \begin{proof} As is well-known, the (spherical) pure braid group $PB_\kappa = PB_{n+p+1}(S^2)$ acts transitively on the set of isotopy classes of arcs with fixed endpoints.
+and conversely, any $v \in \Z^n$ arises in this way via some relative winding number function. \end{lemma} \begin{proof} As is well-known, the (spherical) pure braid group $PB_\kappa = PB_{n+p+1}(S^2)$ acts transitively on the set of isotopy classes of arcs with fixed endpoints (this is an instance of the ``change-of-coordinates principle'' of \cite[Section 1.3]{FM}).
 Thus the value of $\psi$ on any arc connecting $\infty$ to some root $z_i$ is determined by the value $\psi(\alpha_i)$, by the twist-linearity condition in conjunction with the fact that the pure braid group is generated by Dehn twists.

 Conversely, we claim that given any $(x_1, \dots, x_n) \in \Z^n$, this is realized as $(\psi(\alpha_1), \dots, \psi(\alpha_n))$ for some relative winding number function $\psi$.
 One provisionally extends $\psi$ from $\{\alpha_1, \dots, \alpha_n\}$ to $\cA_\kappa$ by declaring $\psi(\beta)$ to be the value computed from the appropriate $\psi(\alpha_i)$ via the twist-linearity formula, and one seeks to verify that this is well-defined: if $f, g \in PB_{\kappa}$ satisfy $f(\alpha_i) = g(\alpha_i)= \beta$, must the value $\psi(\beta)$ as computed from $f$ agree with that given by $g$?
 Abusing notation, we will write $``\psi(f(\alpha_i))''$ to denote the value obtained by factoring $f$ into Dehn twists and repeatedly applying the twist-linearity formula.